OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 **How:**

-How to create an issue in github:
+How to create an issue in GitHub:

 - In [github.com](https://github.com/) navigate to the repository where you want to create a ticket:
  - On the right hand side, you should see a box with "your repositories"